aeternusrahl/herdic/README.md

 ```

 The intention is for each bundle to be in a separate folder.
-Thus each bundle folder would contain a `bundle.js`.
+Thus each bundle folder would contain a bundle.js file.

 ```
 // MyFeatureBundle/bundle.js